devonterr/advent-of-code-2022/problems/day-16/README.md

 This approach lets you release the most pressure possible in 30 minutes with this valve layout, 1651.

 Work out the steps to release the most pressure in 30 minutes.
 What is the most pressure you can release?

+### Approach

+For part one:
+- Generate candidate operations
+- Compute total value of each operation